AVSystem/Anjay/doc/sphinx/source/BasicTutorial/BT5_CustomObject/BT_CO5_MultiInstanceDynamic.rst

     typedef int
     anjay_dm_instance_create_t(anjay_t *anjay,
                                const anjay_dm_object_def_t *const *obj_ptr,
-                               anjay_iid_t *inout_iid,
+                               anjay_iid_t iid);
-                               anjay_ssid_t ssid);

-The ``inout_iid`` parameter is the most important for us at the moment, as if the instantiation succeeds we MUST tell the library the id of the newly created Instance by setting ``*inout_iid`` properly.
+The ``iid`` parameter is the most important for us at the moment, as this is the ID of the Instance we need to create.

-As we previously discussed, LwM2M Create requests do not necessarily have to contain preferred Instance ID.
-However if they do, then Anjay first makes sure no Object Instance with given Instance ID exists.
+LwM2M Create requests do not necessarily have to contain preferred Instance ID.

-To sum up, we are left with the situation when either ``*inout_iid`` is a valid Instance ID and we should use it, or it is unset, in which case we are going to assign Instance ID ourselves:

-.. note:: Unset Instance ID is represented by ``ANJAY_IID_INVALID`` constant.
+However, Anjay makes it transparent to the application - if the Instance ID is not specified by the server, it will iterate over existing instances using the ``anjay_dm_list_instances_t`` handler, and find the lowest ID that is not already occupied.
+If the Instance ID is specified by the server, Anjay will call the ``anjay_dm_list_instances_t`` handler and ensure that there is no such Instance ID already existing.

 .. snippet-source:: examples/tutorial/custom-object/multi-instance-dynamic/src/test_object.c

     static int test_instance_create(anjay_t *anjay,
                                     const anjay_dm_object_def_t *const *obj_ptr,
-                                    anjay_iid_t *inout_iid,
-                                    anjay_ssid_t ssid) {
+                                    anjay_iid_t iid) {
         (void) anjay; // unused
-        (void) ssid; // unused

         test_object_t *repr = get_test_object(obj_ptr);

-        if (*inout_iid == ANJAY_IID_INVALID) {
-            // Create request did not contain preferred Instance ID,
-            // therefore we assign one on our own if possible if (assign_new_iid(repr, inout_iid)) {
-                // unfortunately assigning new iid failed, nothing
-                // we can do about it
-                return -1;
-            }
-        }

         AVS_LIST(test_instance_t) new_instance =
                 AVS_LIST_NEW_ELEMENT(test_instance_t);